ianmackenzie/elm-units/README.md

 #### Multiplication

-There are three different multiplication functions in `elm-units`, used for different kinds of multiplication:
+There are actually three different multiplication functions in `elm-units`, used for different kinds of multiplication:

   - [`Quantity.product`](Quantity#product) is used to multiply two quantities with the same `units` together, resulting in a quantity in `Squared units`;